 Van Nuys Superior Court

-So, you can park at the meters or they've got parking lots there.
-The fee for the parking ranges from five to ten dollars depending on exactly where you park.
+So, you can park at the meters, or they've got parking lots there.
+The fee for parking ranges from five to ten dollars, depending on exactly where you park.
 Once you park, you'd go into the courthouse.
 The courthouse in the city of Van Nuys opens at 8:00 a.m., and they start letting the public in.

 Right now, because of the coronavirus, you can't even get into the courthouse unless you have a case, and they're usually standing out front asking you whether or not you have a case.
 They're going to look you up on their list to see if you're on it for that particular day.
-They will not let family members in the courthouse that don't have cases because of the coronavirus right now.
+They will not let family members in the courthouse who don't have cases because of the coronavirus.

 Types of Common Crimes in Van Nuys

 There are all sorts of theft-related offenses.
-I've seen prostitution activity, pimping and pandering.
-There's such a range of activity going on.
+I've seen prostitution activity, pimping, and pandering.
+There's such a range of activities going on.
 You pretty much hit on every single crime.
-Domestic violence cases are also very common.
-My main office is in Encino, so I'm about ten minutes from the courthouse.
+Domestic violence cases are also prevalent.
+My main office is Encino, so I'm about ten minutes from the courthouse.
 I do a lot of business there.

 That's my favorite courthouse.
 I know the judges there pretty well.
 I know the prosecutors.
-In the City of Van Nuys you have the City Attorney’s who prosecute misdemeanors and the District Attorney's office prosecutes felonies.
+In the City of Van Nuys, you have the City Attorney who prosecute misdemeanors, and the District Attorney's office prosecutes felonies.

 Jurisdiction of the Van Nuys Court

 So, I've got a lot of experience there.
-If you've got a case in the Van Nuys court and you were arrested in the Van Nuys or even any surrounding areas — what a lot of people don't realize is, just because your case is outside the city of Van Nuys you can still be prosecuted in the Van Nuys court.
+If you've got a case in the Van Nuys court and you were arrested in Van Nuys or even any surrounding areas — what a lot of people don't realize is, just because your case is outside the city of Van Nuys, you can still be prosecuted in the Van Nuys court.

 The Van Nuys court handles most of the Valley — the middle of the Valley, West Valley.
 North Valley is dealt with by the San Fernando court and jurisdictions like Pasadena, Burbank, Glendale — they have their little courthouses there.
-But Van Nuys probably handles most of the cases in the San Fernando Valley, so you obviously want to get somebody who is local to that court — which I am, and has handled hundreds — I've literally handled thousands of cases in that courthouse.
+But Van Nuys probably handles most of the cases in the San Fernando Valley, so you want to get somebody local to that court — which I am and has dealt with hundreds — I've handled thousands of cases in that courthouse.
 So, if you've got a case, pick up the phone.
 Make the call.
 I stand at the ready to help you.